Email: kdemason [at] utexas.edu

 Office: PMA 10.138

-I am a second year graduate student at the University of Texas at Austin.
+I am a fourth year graduate student at the University of Texas at Austin.
 Currently I am broadly interested in the calculus of variations, geometric analysis, Riemannian geometry, and convex analysis.

 I graduated in 2020 from the University of Florida with a bachelors in mathematics and a minor in chemistry.
 My senior thesis contained a proof of the Gauss-Bonnet theorem for orientable 2-manifolds by computing variations of several geometric objects.
 You can view it here.